 Introduction to Random Processes (ECE 440/DSC 240) is an entry-level graduate class that explores stochastic systems.
 The latter could be very loosely defined as anything random that changes in time, and the evolution of such systems is mathematically described by a random process.
 Stochastic systems are at the core of a number of disciplines in engineering, for example communication systems and machine learning.
 They also find application elsewhere, including social systems, markets, molecular biology and epidemiology, just to name a few.

 The goal of the class is to learn how to model, analyze and simulate stochastic systems.
 With respect to analysis we distinguish between what we could call theoretical and experimental analysis.
 By theoretical analysis we refer to a set of tools which let us discover and understand properties of the system.
 Naturally, probability theory plays a key role as the mathematical language that allows us to quantify uncertainty.
 The theory can only take us so far and is usually complemented with numerical analysis of experimental outcomes.
 Although we use the word experiment more often than not we simulate the stochastic system in a computer and analyze the outcomes of these virtual experiments.

 When: Mondays and Wednesdays 4:50-6:05 pm.

-Where: Goergen Hall 109.
+Where: Gavett Hall 206.
 Textbook: We will use lecture slides to cover the material.
-The basic textbook for the class is
+A good and broad text for the class is

 John A. Gubner, "Probability and Random Processes for Electrical and Computer Engineers," Cambridge University Press.